 The school health team from your local Health and Social Care Trust will give the vaccine.
 The person giving the vaccination will be fully qualified to do it and will know how to deal with any problems that may arise.
 The vaccine will be given in the upper arm by a nurse.
-For the vaccine to work two injections will be needed within a 12 month period.
-It's important that your son or daughter has both vaccinations to be fully protected.
+For the vaccine to work two injections will be needed.
+The first dose is usually given in Year 9 and the second dose 6-12 months later.
+However, the Joint Committee on Vaccination and Immunisation (JCVI) has indicated that the interval between the first and second dose can be extended by a number of years without compromising protection or the boosting protected.

-If your son or daughter is aged 15 years or over at the time of the first dose, he or she will need three injections within a 12 month period.
+If your son or daughter is aged 15 years or over at the time of the first dose, he or she will need three injections, ideally within a 12 month period.
+The second dose will be given around a month after the first dose, and a final dose is given around six months after the first dose.
 This is because the research hasn't shown two doses to be as good as three doses in this age group.